agiliq/building-api-django/docs/setup-models-admin.rst

 Activating models
 ----------------------

-With the simple lines of code in the 'models.py' Django can create a database schema and a Python database-access API which has the capablity to access the objects of Poll, Choice, Vote.
+With the simple lines of code in the 'models.py' Django can create a database schema and a Python database-access API which has the capability to access the objects of Poll, Choice, Vote.
 To create the database tables to our models, 'rest_framework' and 'pollsapi' app needs to be added to the "INSTALLED_APPS" in the 'django_pollsapi/settings' file.

 .. code-block:: python